 Decorate: Get your venue in celestial shape with these Mylar star and moon balloons.
 Likewise, fill a star-shaped piñata with gold confetti and flash tattoos.
 Or use a metallic paint marker to add a dash of Milk Way to your tablecloth and napkins.

 Serve: All twelve signs in the zodiac are composed of either fire, water, earth, or air, so if you can incorporate foods that nod to each of the elements, all the better.
 For example, cocktails with cayenne on the rim represent fire, tuna tartare is water, shoestring French fries are earth, and cotton candy is air.
-Or, just serve whatever’s convenient and add a little celestial sparkle with sparklers.
+Or, just serve whatever’s convenient (like cake!) and add a little celestial sparkle with sparklers.

 Do: Whether they admit it or not, almost everyone gets a kick out of getting a glimpse into their (possible) future.
 Hire a tarot card reader or astrologer to do readings for your guests, or have a deck on hand for people brave enough to read for themselves.

-Searching for gold: Any theme can become a little more magical with a hint of gold: think other-wordly unicorns with hints of gold, a pretty gilded princess party, Harry Potter wizard theme with Golden Snitch-inspired accents, or gold medals for everyone at a laser tag or gymnastics party.
+Searching for gold: Any theme can become a little more magical with a hint of gold: think other-worldly unicorns with hints of gold, a pretty gilded princess party, Harry Potter wizard theme with Golden Snitch-inspired accents, or gold medals for everyone at a laser tag or gymnastics party.

 Food ideas: Use gold-wrapped chocolate coins in piñatas or treasure chests.
 Ask your local baker if they can create gold donuts for a decadent sleepover breakfast.
 For a DIY take any kid-friendly treat can shine with a little edible gold spray paint.